-Alayna Kustka had the top finish of MCC students with a silver medal in photography for her black and white self-portrait, a color composite print, field assignment and editing and technical skills.
+and white self-portrait, a color composite print, field assignment and editing and technical skills.
 It was the first medal an MCC student had ever won in photography, said Bob Maass, an MCC video/ audio communication arts instructor who led the TV, video, audio and digital cinema production student contingent.

-"The photography competition is typically very commercial, and our photography department is more on the artistic side, so that is where our students have struggled in the past, but this year, when I saw Alayna take second place, it was a nice surprise," Maass said.
+"The photography competition is typically very commercial, and our photography department is more on the artistic side, so that is where our students have struggled in the past, but this year, when I saw Alayna take second place, it was a nice Jakob Shiner took bronze in automotive damage surprise," Maass said. appraisal at the national event; Mason Ingram won

 At 19, Kustka still considers herself new to photography.
-She said she had to adapt her style around the parameters of the competition, which stretched her from a technical and artistic standpoint.
-But she still found ways to inject creativity into her assignments, which she believes ultimately helped draw the judges' eyes to her photos.
+She said she had to adapt her style Jack Doyle, also took home bronze medals. around the parameters of the competition, which stretched her from a technical and artistic standpoint.
+"Last year [the competition] was virtual.
+I did like being But she still found ways to inject creativity into her in person more because I got to go around, meet new people, make connections and learn about different assignments, which she believes ultimately helped draw the judges' eyes to her photos.